Associate Professor in US National Security

 Privately, I follow an underachieving (red-shirted) North London football team, enjoy listening to music from the Britpop era, and take a keen interest in the globe-trotting exploits of British secret agent James Bond.
 In 2012, I assisted the International Spy Musuem in Washington DC in creating an exhibition on 'Bond Villains', sponsored by EON Productions.
 I now work part-time for the museum.

-I am Treasurer of the Study Group on Intelligence (SGI), and have recently become book reviews editor of the Journal of Intelligence History.
+I am Treasurer of the Study Group on Intelligence (SGI), and have recently become co-editor of the Journal of Intelligence History, published by Taylor and Francis.
 My literary interests are represented by the Andrew Lownie Literary Agency Ltd.